-During the FY2021, a new director (namely Mr. Fung Kam Foo) was appointed to the Board on 1 October 2021.
-The new Board member was initially sourced through LinkedIn and recommended by the Nomination Committee to the Board in consideration of his extensive knowledge and exposure in various industries.
-Mr. Fung has more than 30 years' of working experience in various sectors of ICT industry in several multi-national companies as well as government-linked organization.
-He is independent of management and is free from any business or other relationship which could interfere with the exercise of independent judgement or the ability to act in the best interest of the Group.
-He is not an Executive Director) of IFCA or any of its related corporations.
-Also, he is not an officer (except as a Non-Executive Director) of IFCA.
-He is neither a major shareholder of IFCA nor a family member of any Executive Directors, officers nor major shareholders.
-He is not acting as a nominee or representative of the Executive Directors or the major shareholders of IFCA.
-He has not been engaged as an advisor by the Group.
-He has not engaged in any transaction with the Group or is not presently a partner, director or major shareholder of a firm or company which engaged in any transaction with the Group.
-The Board is confident that he could bring valuable contribution to the Group with his wide industry expertise and knowledge.
+During the FY2022, a new Director (namely Mdm.
+Norliza Binti Rasool Khan) was appointed to the Board on 18 July 2022.
+The new Board member was initially sourced through LinkedIn and recommended by the Nomination Committee to the Board in consideration of her extensive knowledge and exposure in various expertise.
+Mdm.
+Norliza has more than 20 years' of working experience as an advocate and solicitor of the High Court of Malaya, in advising and acting for creditors and liquidators in relation to restructuring and insolvency of companies as well as for the Securities Commission in securities litigation .
+She is also well versed with the code on Corporate Governance 2021, Capital Markets and Services Act, Personal Data Protection Act, gaming laws and sustainability laws.
+She is independent of management and is free from any business or other relationship which could interfere with the exercise of independent judgement or the ability to act in the best interest of the Group.
+She is not an Executive Director of IFCA or any of its related corporations.
+She also is not an officer (except as a Non-Executive Director) of IFCA.
+She is neither a major shareholder of IFCA nor a family member of any Executive Directors, officers nor major shareholders.
+She is not acting as a nominee or representative of the Executive Directors or the major shareholders of IFCA.
+She has not been engaged as an advisor by the Group.
+She has not engaged in any transaction with the Group or is not presently a partner, director or major shareholder of a firm or company which engaged in any transaction with the Group.
+The Board is confident that she could bring valuable contribution to the Group with her wide industry expertise and knowledge.